Riser17/Riser17/README.md

 - 👟 Nike Clone React Native app – This project is a React Native application that serves as a clone of a Nike product catalog and shopping cart system.
 The app allows users to browse a list of Nike products, view individual product details with a carousel, and add products to a shopping cart.
 The shopping cart also displays a list of items with options to increase or decrease quantities.

 - 🏥  Worked on HealthCare Solution app Project – Healthcare application that aims to provide users with easy and convenient access to medical services.
-This app allows users to search for healthcare providers in their area, book appointments with doctors, and access their medical records.
+This app allows users to search for healthcare providers in their area, book appointments with doctors, and access their medical records.Intergrated CometChat for one to one messaging, video and audio call functionlities.

-In short, HealthCare Solution is a powerful healthcare platform that offers a range of services to users, with the API enabling developers to take advantage of its features and build custom applications that leverage its functionality.
 - 💬 Open to collaboration and exploring new opportunities in the tech world.

 #### Let's Connect: